Sleeping 8 in 4 double bedrooms (with 2 extra beds available). Children welcome.

 St Edmund’s House is a substantial stone, Grade II listed, property which has been renovated with great care to retain the wonderful original features of beamed ceilings, flagstone floors and a particularly spectacular inglenook fireplace.
 The house has been furnished and equipped to a very high standard.
 On the ground floor there is a sitting room with a large sofa, armchairs, flat screen 3D television (two pairs of 3D glasses provided)/Freesat/Blu-ray DVD player and a wood burning stove; a beautiful panelled dining room with an oak table and chairs and inglenook fireplace; a light and attractive office style area, ideal for anyone who needs to work during their holiday, with desks, a printer, photocopier, phone, monitor and xbox; a lovely shower room with walk in shower, basin and WC; a superb open plan bespoke fitted kitchen with wooden units, granite worktops, double Belfast style sink, an AGA, combination microwave, dishwasher, refrigerator and wine cooler; a second sitting area with sofas, a wood burning stove, wall mounted television and door opening onto the terrace.
 (A washing machine, tumble dryer and large freezer are available in the pretty stone cottage in the garden).
 All the upper rooms have lovely cream carpets.
 Stairs lead up to a bathroom with bath, hand shower, basin and WC plus 4 particularly charming bedrooms which all enjoy lovely open garden views which extend to the nearby downs.
 There is a master bedroom with a king size bed and wall mounted television with Blu-ray player, basin and an integral bath built into a pretty window recess with views of the castle and nearby hills; a second king size double bedroom with basin; a very pretty smaller double bedroom and a lovely twin bedroom on the third floor.
 (A folding bed is also available to enable a child to sleep separately in one of the double bedrooms).
 Access to the twin room is via a short, fairly steep, winding staircase.
 There is a powerful telescope in this view which is ideal for enjoying views of the night skies.
 Central heating and electricity provided without extra charge.
 We regret it is not possible to have a fire in the inglenook fireplace.
 WiFi and a telephone for incoming and free national calls is available.

 St Edmunds House is a non smoking cottage.
 WiFi Internet is provided free of charge at St Edmunds House.
 St Edmunds House is available for weekly self catering holiday bookings from Friday to Friday.
 The normal arrival time at this holiday cottage is 16:00 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from 23rd June 2017 to 30th June 2017, 27th October 2017 to 17th December 2017, 5th January 2018 to 8th February 2018, 16th February 2018 to 22nd March 2018 and 26th October 2018 to 20th December 2018.
+Short break weekend and midweek self catering holidays are available from 22nd September 2017 to 28th September 2017, 6th October 2017 to 19th October 2017, 27th October 2017 to 17th December 2017, 5th January 2018 to 8th February 2018, 16th February 2018 to 22nd March 2018 and 26th October 2018 to 20th December 2018.

 St Edmunds House - Corfe Castle Dorset